Developing country: Healthcare and public health

 Undernutrition is more common in developing countries.
 Certain groups have higher rates of undernutrition, including women – in particular while pregnant or breastfeeding – children under five years of age, and the elderly.
 Malnutrition in children and stunted growth of children is the cause for more than 200 million children under five years of age in developing countries not reaching their developmental potential.
 About 165 million children were estimated to have stunted growth from malnutrition in 2013.
 In some developing countries, overnutrition in the form of obesity is beginning to present within the same communities as undernutrition.

+Recent research suggests that artificial intelligence (AI) could help alleviate some of these disparities, especially in low-resource settings where patient literacy is limited.
+In particular, AI-powered tools may support healthcare workers in communicating health information more effectively to low-literacy patients, for example by using voice-based or visual interfaces rather than text.
+These systems could reinforce public-health messages, guide patients through care pathways, and reduce misunderstandings — all of which may boost adherence and improve health outcomes.
+However, successful deployment of such AI interventions requires overcoming important barriers, including limited digital infrastructure, data scarcity, and low health worker training, which are commonly encountered in developing countries.

 The following list shows the further significant environmentally-related causes or conditions, as well as certain diseases with a strong environmental component: